SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(7-GEO-Resources).md

   }

 // ...
-All our other methods come after this All our other methods come after this
+All our other methods come after this
 ```

 Now we just need to turn our Plugin into a NamespacedKey, we will simply store it as a "class member" which means that anything inside our class can access this variable.

 The keyword `final` means that is a constant, it cannot be changed afterwards.
 We can set this constant right at the top or initialize it in the constructor.
-We can set this constant right at the top or initialize it in the constructor.

 You just need to remember that you cannot re-assign a final variable after it was intiialized.